ThisIsRuddy/m2-variation-linker/README.md

     - `yarn link:staging`
     - `yarn link:local`

+---

-### Unlink Options & Variations to Configurable Products
+### Unlink Options & Variations from Configurable Products

 - Populate `data/unlink.csv` with the parent_skus you want to clear the options + linked skus from
 - Run the script by executing: